suzubu/liquid-hover-effect/README.md

-# 🖌️ Brush Distortion Lens
+# 🖌️ Liquid Hover Effect

 > An interactive WebGL distortion shader using a soft brush alpha mask to locally warp an image.
 Built with Three.js, GLSL, and Next.js (App Router).